forestgrape/coronavirus/10_vaccines/safety_questions.md

 * Substance where the kinetics or the pattern of damage is unknown.

 ### Covid Vaccine Trials
-Regarding the current mRNA and vector technologies long term and subtle health hazards are possible to.
+Regarding the current mRNA and vector technologies long term and subtle health hazards are possible too.
 The trials only looked for symptoms and relevant data such as the tissue tropism and the exact sequences are/seem  withhold by the companies and possibly even by health authorities.
 Possibly for economic reasons, possibly to prevent an open discussion about side effects.

-> It is unclear whether vaccines companies spend time and resources to ensure the safety since they are rumoured to have contracts which frees them from liability.
+> It is unclear whether vaccines companies spend time and resources to ensure the safety.
+Especially if the rumoured contracts are true which frees them from liability.

+> In my opinion such contracts should be waved immediately unless the companies go open source with the entire vaccine technology stack such that an independent safety assessment is possible.

 ## Kinetics of the Vaccines
 An important property to estimate possible effects of things is their kinetics.
 Kinetics denotes here, the distribution and clearance or accumulation pathways.
-It is a generalisation of pharmacokinetics to things: not just pharmaceutical drugs but anything which can distribute in the body such as pathogens which include viruses.
+It is a generalisation of pharmacokinetics to things: not just pharmaceutical drugs but any-thing which can distribute in the body such as pathogens which include viruses.

 Some points relevant for Covid vaccines are: